Researching the Value of Mathematics-Enhanced Linked Data

 As part of our research, we created two models to solve the challenge of making it easier to share and understand mathematical information for software.
 The first model uses existing technology (SPARQL) to turn a mathematical equation into a format that computers and humans can read.
 The second model decomposes the equation and embeds it in Linked Data.
 Both models do not require the user to write complicated expressions; an intuitive format exists for both.
 It is sufficient to provide the input data and the expressions, and the computer does the rest.

 This research can potentially revolutionize how mathematical data is managed in the AEC sector, improving efficiency and collaboration between organizations.
 Both models have successfully achieved the goal of calculating and validating expressions, enabling clients to integrate mathematics into software and standardize the process.
 The second model aimed to decompose expressions, reducing ambiguity and facilitating swift and clear sharing of mathematical information.
-If you want to learn more about our research, including detailed evaluations and case studies, contact Sander Stolk, Sebastiaan Hoeboer, or Ani Mkheidze.
+If you want to learn more about our research, including detailed evaluations and case studies, contact Sander Stolk or Ani Mkheidze.

 Want to know more?